 The pedal boats at Green Lake are a fun alternative for family boat rentals.
 This small lake that sits north of Wallingford is especially suitable for small children since you typically won’t have to navigate the choppy waters you can get on Puget Sound or Lake Washington due to boat traffic and wind.
 The boat rental boathouse has two types of pedal boats: a two-seater and a four-seater.
 Life jackets are included.
 They also have rowboats, kayaks, stand-up paddleboards, and water bikes.
 See the watercraft available and rates HERE.

 Snacks (and dogs, if you have one) are allowed on the boats.
 Rentals are first-come, first-served, so come early on a nice day.
 Paddlers must be 18 years of age or older to rent a kayak or paddle board but they don’t require and adult in the boat with a child except children 17 and under must paddle in the front of a double kayak with an adult in the back.
-The café at the boathouse is stocked with sandwiches, bagels, ice cream, and coffee, and plenty of family-friendly restaurants border the lake.
-Added bonus: Green Lake Park playground is one of the best in the city and sits just across the parking lot.
-7351 E Green Lake Drive N, Seattle, 98115
+The cafĆ© at the boathouse is stocked with sandwiches, bagels, ice cream, and coffee, and plenty of family-friendly restaurants border the lake.
+Added bonus: Green Lake Park playground is one of the best in the city and sits just across the parking lot.Ā

 The Center for Wooden Boats

 You can row around in a wooden boat (called a peapod) on Lake Union for an hour.
-Available Wednesday-Sunday all year long, This is a great small boat experience for beginners.
-(We tried it, and here’s how it went!)
+Available Wednesday-Sunday all year long, This is a great small boat experience for beginners.Ā

-The much-loved free public sail on Sundays is back after a brief hiatus.
+The much-loved free public sail is on Sundays.
 Once a month the Center for Wooden Boats offers visitors a memorable maritime experience sailing on a classic wooden sailboat.
 The power of the wind will guide you through the waters of Lake Union, zigzagging past other boats and landing seaplanes, much to kids’ delight.
 Sprit boats, steamboats, schooners, ketches, yawls, and yachts will be taken out.
-The free public sail on Sundays is offered 10 am – 4 pm and fills up fast so get there early and expect to wait.
+The free public sail on Sundays is offered 10 a.m. – 4 p.m. and fills up fast, so get there early and expect to wait.
 The ride takes about an hour.
 They sail rain or shine, but high winds may cancel the trip.
 The sailing outing is on a first come first served program.
 Reservations are only taken the day of, in person, and they sell out early.

 While you’re there, learn about the history of wooden boats at the museum and ride the South Lake Union Street Car downtown.